 The first class of 19 entered the Medical School 1970, and by 1979, class sizes of 200, as mandated by the Texas Legislature, were the norm at the Medical School.
 Today, the Legislature mandates classes of 240 per year to meet the growing demand of physicians throughout the state of Texas.

 With nearly 1000 medical students and a similar number of residents and fellows, UTHealth Medical School is one of the largest and most diverse medical schools in the country.

 A diverse and friendly student body, the Medical School consistently has been named one of the top 10 best medical schools for Hispanic students.

 Since its inception, more than 5,000 physicians have earned their medical degree here.
 The Medical School also provides residency and fellow training as well as continuing education programs for practicing physicians.
-The University of Texas Medical School at Houston (MS) is accredited by the Association of American Medical Colleges Liaison Committee on Medical Education located at: 655 K Street, NW, Suite 100, Washington, DC 20001.
+The University of Texas Medical School at Houston (MS) is accredited by the Liaison Committee on Medical Education located at: 655 K Street, NW, Suite 100, Washington, DC 20001.
 Telephone: 202.828.0596.
 For more information on the LCME, please click here.

 Making up The University of Texas Health Science Center at Houston (UTHealth) are six schools: the School of Biomedical Informatics, the School of Dentistry, the School of Public Health, the School of Nursing, the Graduate School of Biomedical Sciences, and the Medical School.
 The health science center also includes The University of Texas Harris County Psychiatric Center, the Mental Sciences Institute, the Brown Foundation Institute of Molecular Medicine for the Prevention of Human Diseases, and several interdisciplinary centers.